christophercheng/madlibs-ui-challenge/README.md

 ### Issues

-The layout and overally visual appearance is limited to certain browsers and browser sizes.
-To make this application production read, responsive design touchs must be applied e.g. media query adoptations.
+The layout and overall visual appearance is limited to certain browsers and browser sizes.
+To make this application production ready, responsive design touchs must be applied e.g. media query adoptations.

 I had trouble figuring out how to visually transition a block element with a set width to a smaller width considering I didn't know the width of the block's contents.
 This is apparent when you click 'enter' on a form field value.

+Even though I'm using SASS, I still find CSS to be a giant mess.
+On the positive side, I'm never using the important attribute.
+And I've limited the use of any nested selectors (which is bad for CSS performance.
+I've also not utilized BEM class naming structures which would be beneficial for a larger project.
+Ideally, I'd like to look into using more modern React approaches to styling, such as styled components.
+TBD for ME.

 ## Thank you for accepting Flocabulary's Front End Engineer challenge!